-Most of the educational and medical facilities in University City are sited in the eastern portions.
-The western areas are more residential in nature.
-Here is where you will find the luxury homes from the Victorian era.
+Most of the educational and medical facilities in University City are situated in the eastern portions, while the western areas are predominantly residential.
+Here is where you will find the roomy homes from the Victorian era.

-The city of Philadelphia was founded 5 years after Blockley, but soon eclipsed it in size and importance.
+The city of Philadelphia was founded five years after Blockley, but soon eclipsed it in size and importance.
 The district has a long and involved history with the city.
-University City has some historic luxury homes and much to offer in the way of real estate.
+University City has some historic luxury homes and much to offer in the way of real estate and properties for sale.

 Drexel University: http://www.drexel.edu/

 University of Pennsylvania: http://www.upenn.edu/

 University of the Sciences: http://www.usciences.edu/

 From shopping and soaking in the history on Chestnut Street to spending time in family-friendly municipal retreats like Clark Park or Penn Park near college campuses, there's plenty of ways to keep your days full and nights fun in the area!
 That said, here are some of our favorite attractions unique to University City:

 The Woodlands: A National Historic Landmark District with pathways, cemetery avenues, and a mansion that comprises the Woodlands Heritage National Recreation Trail.

 Cira Green: An elevated urban green space featuring skyline vistas, outdoor activities, and community events.

 Penn Museum: A world-renowned archaeology and anthropology museum showcasing art and artifacts from ancient Egypt, Greece, Italy, Asia, the Americas, and more.